 © Copyright EnterpriseDB UK Limited 2015-2024 - All rights reserved.

 TPA is an orchestration tool that uses Ansible to deploy Postgres clusters according to EDB's recommendations.

 TPA embodies the best practices followed by EDB, informed by many years of hard-earned experience with deploying and supporting Postgres.
-These recommendations are as applicable to quick testbed setups as to production environments.
+These recommendations apply to quick testbed setups as well as production environments.

-TPA is built around a declarative configuration mechanism that you can use to describe a Postgres cluster, from its topology right down to the smallest details of its configuration.
+TPA is built around a declarative configuration mechanism that you can use to describe a Postgres cluster, from its topology to the smallest details of its configuration.